 Eminent person from the Media - Altaaf Kazi

-The CSA Chief Executive Haroon Lorgat, the General Manager Cricket, Corrie van Zyl, Company Secretary and Executive & Compliance Manager, Lindiwe Ndziba and the Transformation Manager, Max Jordaan are attendees.
+The CSA Chief Executive, Thabang Moroe (acting), the General Manager Cricket, Corrie van Zyl, Company Secretary and Executive & Compliance Manager, Lindiwe Ndziba and the Transformation Manager, Max Jordaan are attendees.

 TERMS OF REFERENCE - CRICKET PIPELINE COMMITTEE

 Louis von Zeuner

 The following members of management attend Board meetings as invitees:

 - The Chief Executive, Thabang Moroe (acting) who has been in the employ of CSA since 1 August 2013.

 - The Chief Financial Officer, Mr. Nassei Appiah, who has been in the employ of CSA since 1 October 2010.